AKSW/SemanticApp/README.md

 If you only want to test the app, you can download the app-release.apk file from the app folder and install it on your device.
 The app needs permission for your Network and the local storage.
-If the map isn't loading enable the network permission.
+If the map isn't loading, enable the network permission.